 You will continue to experience labor contractions (not as intense) as your body prepares to deliver the placenta.

-Typically, your placenta follows not long after baby is born.
+Typically, your placenta follows not long after the baby is born.

 The fourth stage of labor: Recovery